-Sarah Moon reclined back in her lounge chair as she glanced around the crowded bar room.
-Patron numbers had grown since she and her work colleagues arrived for their weekly Thursday night drinks after work.
+Sarah Moon reclined in her lounge chair as she glanced around the crowded bar.
+The number of patrons had grown since she and her colleagues arrived for their weekly Thursday night drinks.

-The pretty young red head with the heart-warming smile loved to socialise with her friends and looked forward to their Thursday night sessions.
-For some reason though, tonight she wasn’t feeling it.
+The pretty young red head with the heart-warming smile loved to socialize with her friends but for some reason, tonight she wasn’t feeling it.

-The elevated drunken conversation throughout the popular CBD bar made chatting all the more difficult.
-The noise level was no different to any other Thursday night, but tonight, Ben’s Bar irritated her.
+The drunken conversation throughout the popular CBD bar made chatting all the more difficult.
+The noise was no different to any other Thursday night, but tonight, Ben’s Bar irritated her.

-Maybe she was a little more tired than usual.
-Or maybe she had a bad day at work.
-Whatever the reason, continually being asked to repeat herself over the noise, or asking her friends to repeat themselves had worn thin; it grated on her as the evening wore on.
+Whatever the reason, continually being asked to repeat herself, or asking her friends to repeat themselves grated on her as the evening wore on.

 She stood from her chair and straightened her skirt.
 She shouldered her hand bag, ignoring the pleas to stay a little longer, or to have one more for the road.

-Sarah brushed the fringe of her salon styled red hair from her pale face.
-She forced out a smile.
+Sarah brushed the fringe of her salon styled hair from her pale face.
+She forced a smile.
 ‘I’m just really tired tonight…It’s been a long day.
 I’ll catch you all tomorrow, OK.’

 Her work friend, Melanie leapt to her feet.
 ‘I’ll walk you to your car, Sez…’